Billy McKinney Player Props: Yankees vs. White Sox

 Billy McKinney At The Plate

-- McKinney has three doubles, a triple, six home runs and 11 walks while hitting .218.
+- McKinney is batting .214 with three doubles, a triple, six home runs and 13 walks.

-- In eight games this year (21.6%), McKinney has picked up an RBI, including two games with multiple runs batted in.
+- In nine games this year (23.7%), McKinney has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once 13 times this year (35.1%), including one multi-run game.
+- In 13 of 38 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.